Skip to main content

 Arguments:

-• <id> - Function ID (UUID) or name
+• <id> - Function ID (UUID), name, or @project-slug/function-name

 Options: